What Are the Panda and Penguin Algorithms?

-Here you can read more about Google Hummingbird, but in this article we will present the main principles of the Google Panda and Google Penguin algorithms.
+In this article we will present the main principles of the Google Panda and Google Penguin algorithms.

 According to Google’s Panda algorithm, the results that have the following characteristics will be detected and eliminated from the top results of Google’s search engine:

-- The extensive development of website content: for the most part this criterium involves integrated software in websites, which, in turn, is connected to the content of other sources.
+For the most part this criterium involves integrated software in websites, which, in turn, is connected to the content of other sources.
 This provides such websites with a lot of content, but this is only copied content, which is not accepted by search engines.
 Google Panda eliminates websites that use content scraped or copied from other websites.

-- High Bounce Rate: in order to track the pace of legitimate visitors to a website, bounce rate has been integrated into Google Analytics and in the search algorithm.
+In order to track the pace of legitimate visitors to a website, bounce rate has been integrated into Google Analytics and in the search algorithm.
 Bounce rate is determined by the time that visitors are spending on one’s website.
 A high bounce rate means that the website is not actually visited by real visitors, but rather by robots that are just visiting it to increase the website’s visitor count.

 Google’s Penguin algorithm was first announced on April 24, 2012, and aims to decrease relevant results for websites that violate Google's Guidelines.
 Penguin has the following functions:

-- Identify websites with poor backlinking: link building is another “cornerstone” for those who are promoting a website.
+Link building is another “cornerstone” for those who are promoting a website.
 However, because of the desire to build a lot of links in a short period of time, many developers have resorted to strategies that led to poor backlinking quality.
 Simply put, low backlinking quality means that the links leading to your website are irrelevant.

-- Identify Anchor text (the text within a link) that is over-optimized: Penguin indicates that the anchor text must be used in association with about a thousand links and not be linked to sites that are not relevant to your website.
+Penguin indicates that the anchor text must be used in association with about a thousand links and not be linked to sites that are not relevant to your website.
 Otherwise it will be flagged by Penguin.

-- Exaggeration of keywords in the content: this is not a new criterium for Google, but it is accentuated in Google’s Penguin algorithm.
+This is not a new criterium for Google, but it is accentuated in Google’s Penguin algorithm.
 The websites that use keywords in excess in their content will be strictly observed by Google, and downgraded if the excessive use of keywords lack purpose.